INVASIVE PLANT REMOVAL PROJECTS

 Make a difference in your local community at a fun event on the Mystic River!
 We coordinate volunteers to hand-pull water chestnut from canoes and remove Oriental bittersweet from area parks.
 The final 2017 community volunteer event is set for Saturday, August 12.
 The event is tentatively scheduled for water chestnut removal in the park at 100 Auburn St. in Medford from 9:00am to noon.
 All supplies are provided for these family friendly stewardship event.
 Be sure to register to reserve your spot!
 We'll keep you posted on any changes.

 MyRWA can organize a fun and rewarding employee community service day for you!
-If you would like to get your workplace, community organization, church, club or neighborhood involved in water chestnut removal please contact Beth at 781-316-3438 or firstname.lastname@example.org.
+If you would like to get your workplace, community organization, church, club or neighborhood involved in invasive plant management please contact Beth at 781-316-3438 or firstname.lastname@example.org.

 WHAT IS A WATER CHESTNUT?